gbblack/mansus/Style Guides/vault style guide - Literature Notes.md

 Literature Notes will have a `status` property denoting how "complete" it is.
 Once the note reaches the status of `Dusk` the note can be considered finished and therefore be "sunsetted" as a full addition to my second brain.

-To reach the `Dusk` status we must forst pass through the other three:
+To reach the `Dusk` status we must first pass through the other three:
-- `Night`: the earliest stage, when the relevent fleeting notes have been dumped into the Literature Note.
+- `Night`: the earliest stage, when the relavent fleeting notes have been dumped into the Literature Note.
 Initial impressions might be included here but only barebones examples.
 - `Dawn`: the second stage, where interpretation occurs, here the quote or ideas that spoke to me most are formatted in a quote block and benesth, in my own words, is my interpretation of them.
 - `Noon`: penultimate stage, here I pour over my own thoughts and the original quotes.
 Using the distillation methods from [[PARA]] I **bold** and then ==highlight== the most important insights from this thinking.
 Finally I check that I've kept to my styling and formatting app/playwright/playwright-report, completed the metadata and tagged appropriately.